-The entity that is responsible for conducting investigations and how investigations are conducted:
+• The entity that is responsible for conducting investigations and how investigations are conducted:

-DCF is responsible for contacting the involved adult, alleged perpetrator and all other collaterals to obtain relevant information for investigation purposes.
+DCF is responsible for contacting the involved child or adult, alleged perpetrator and all other collaterals to obtain relevant information for investigation purposes.

 Review and Follow-up for Abuse, Neglect, Exploitation, and Fiduciary Abuse investigation and follow-up in accordance with K.S.A.
-39-1433 for adults.
+39-1433 for adults, K.S.A.
+38-2226 for children.

 - 1. DCF is statutorily responsible for all Abuse, Neglect, Exploitation, and Fiduciary Abuse investigation and follow-up in accordance with K.S.A.
-39-1433 for adults and DCF Prevention and Protection Services (PPS) Policy and Procedure Manual.
-DCF reportable event reports that come through AIRS will be reviewed by KDADS and referred to DCF, if the report indicates possible Abuse, Neglect, Exploitation, or Fiduciary Abuse of adults and requires protective services. - 2.
-DCF will determine if the reportable event will be handled by Adult Protective Services (APS.
+39-1433 for adults, K.S.A.
+38-2226 for children, and DCF Prevention and Protection Services (PPS) Policy and Procedure Manual.
+DCF reportable event reports that come through AIRS will be reviewed by KDADS and referred to DCF, if the report indicates possible Abuse, Neglect, Exploitation, or Fiduciary Abuse of adults or children and requires protective services. - 2.
+DCF will determine if the reportable event will be handled by Adult Protective Services (APS) or Child Protective Services (CPS).
 The investigation will conclude with an investigation status report that is sent to KDADS. - 3.
 The report will not be assigned for further assessment or may be screened out after acceptance if the following apply: - a.
 The report does not meet the criteria for further assessment per DCF PPS Policy and Procedure Manual; - b.
 The event has previously been investigated; - c.
-DCF does not have the statutory authority to investigate;

-- d.
-Unable to locate family. - Not all reportable events require remediation; DCF shall determine which reportable events will result in remediation.
+DCF does not have the statutory authority to investigate; - d.
+Unable to locate family. - 4.
+Not all reportable events require remediation; DCF shall determine which reportable events will result in remediation.